-Multiple Paradigms of Nursing ScienceMonti, Elizabeth J. MSN, CRNA; Tingen, Martha S. PhD, RN, ANP, CSAdvances in Nursing Science: June 1999 - Volume 21 - Issue 4 - pp 64-80 Nursing Theory For The 21St Century Abstract Author Information Abstract Of the many controversies that have accompanied the growth of nursing as a discipline, few have been debated as long and as vigorously as the question of which paradigm should guide nursing science.
+Multiple Paradigms of Nursing ScienceMonti, Elizabeth J. MSN, CRNA; Tingen, Martha S. PhD, RN, ANP, CSAdvances in Nursing Science: June 1999 - Volume 21 - Issue 4 - pp 64-80 Nursing Theory for the 21st Century Abstract Author Information Abstract Of the many controversies that have accompanied the growth of nursing as a discipline, few have been debated as long and as vigorously as the question of which paradigm should guide nursing science.
 Despite more than 20 years of discussion, the question remains unresolved.
 This article discusses the concept of paradigm, explores the paradigms that influence nursing science, and presents a comparison of the advantages and dis-advantages of theoretical unification and mutiparadigmism.
 Additionally, the implications and consequences of multiparadigmism for the present and future development of nursing as a science within a practice discipline are presented.
-Author Information Assistant Professor and Assistant Coordinator; Nursing Anesthesia, Program (Monti) Assistant Professor; School of Nursing; Medical College of Georgia; Augusta, Georgia (Tingen) Copyright © 1999 by Aspen Publishers, Inc.
+Author Information Assistant Professor and Assistant Coordinator; Nursing Anesthesia, Program (Monti) Assistant Professor; School of Nursing; Medical College of Georgia; Augusta, Georgia (Tingen) Copyright © 1999 Wolters Kluwer Health, Inc. All rights reserved.